St. Thomas Synagogue: Description

 The St. Thomas Synagogue stands north of Charlotte Amalie's central business district, on the north side of Crystal Gade near its junction with Raadets Gade.
 It is a single-story structure, built out of rubblestone joined by a mortar mix of lime, sand, and molasses, and covered by a shallow pitch hip roof.
 Its front, separated from the street by an entry courtyard, has a Greek Revival temple front, but with Gothic Revival arched window openings.
 The façade is recessed, with the temple pediment supported by brick pillars with Tuscan styling.
-On the interior, the Torah ark is located on the east wall, with the tevah, on a dais against the west wall.
+On the interior, the Torah ark is located on the east wall, with the bimah on a dais against the west wall.
 The center of the chamber is demarcated by a square of four Ionic columns mounted on pedestals, and there are rows of bench pews on the north and south walls.
 The seating areas of men and women are separated by movable wooden partitions.